Find Trade Colleges

 Read full report on Allied Health Professions at Missouri State University - Springfield

-In-state tuition fees for undergraduate students at Mizzou are $11,981 per year.
+The average tuition and fees for an in-state undergraduate at Mizzou are $11,981 a year.
 While working on their Bachelor's Degree, allied health majors at Mizzou accumulate an average of around $21,338 in student debt.
 This translates to an average monthly loan payment of $342, based on a 10-year repayment plan.

 Read full report on Allied Health Professions at University of Missouri - Columbia

-In-state tuition fees for undergraduate students at Cox College are $13,396 per year.
+The average tuition and fees for an in-state undergraduate at Cox College are $13,396 a year.
 After completing their Bachelor's Degree, allied health graduates from Cox College carry an average student debtload of $18,345.

-You’ll be in good company if you decide to attend University of Central Missouri.
-It ranked #4 on our 2023 Best Value Allied Health Professions Bachelor’s Degree Schools in Missouri list.
-UCM is a fairly large public school located in the town of Warrensburg.
+You’ll join some of the best and brightest minds around you if you attend University of Central Missouri.
+The school came in at #4 on this year’s Best Value Allied Health Professions Bachelor’s Degree Schools in Missouri list.
+UCM is a fairly large public school located in the distant town of Warrensburg.

 Read full report on Allied Health Professions at University of Central Missouri